nhtzq/python_sample/README.md

 column 3: the review's date of submission, as it appears on the website column 4: the FULL review text, exactly as it appears on the website

 You may enter any product url onto the console after running the code.

+Why is this line so freakin big?
 -------------------------------------------------------------